 Step 1: Install Node.js and npm

-React relies on Node.js and npm (Node Package Manager) for package management.
+Install Node.js 22+ (bundled with npm and pnpm for faster package installs).
 Download and install Node.js from the official website, which includes npm.

 Step 2: Create a New React Application